 Take into account signage placement and content schedule.
 Content should fit digital signage placement.
 What does that mean?
 If you expect someone to spend two minutes in front of the signage, do not schedule more than two minutes of content.
 Similarly, if you expect someone to spend 10 minutes in front of the signage (e.g., for digital signage placed in waiting rooms), do not schedule two minutes of content that is repeatedly played on a loop.
 In our experience, successful digital signage content is noticed (and remembered) when it is relevant to the audience.

 Include promotional content – sparingly.
 One benefit to deploying digital signage is the ability to promote on-site services and events.
-Nineteen percent of consumers claim they have made an unplanned purchase based on in-store digital signage, according to a recent study of consumer interaction with digital displays released by Arbitron, which is a division of Nielsen.
+Arbitron, a division of Nielsen, recently conducted a study on consumer interaction with digital displays.
+They found that 19% of consumers have claimed they made an unplanned purchase based on in-store digital signage.
 But too much advertising can turn off your audience.
 Promote products, special offers, and daily specials but balance your promotion with branded content that matters (such as weather information).

 Make a good first impression.
 Install video walls in your lobby or reception area to show off your brand.
 Play custom videos of your property or location, showcase donors or ongoing fundraising campaigns, and even promote on-site amenities (keeping in mind, of course, item three on your digital signage content shopping list).
 Video walls awe.
 There’s no other word to use, and as you incorporate digital signage into your location, you must consider the “awe factor.”